 Become Familiar with the ACT

 Study the structure of the ACT so that you know exactly what to expect.
-Taking practice tests will properly prepare you so if you did that, then you’ll be familiar with the layout.
-If you chose the less efficient approach, then research it beforehand so that you are not overwhelmed on test day.
+Taking practice tests will help you become more familiar with the actual exam.
+You will have a better feel for the types of questions to expect on test day.

 Skip Difficult Questions and Come Back Later

 If you cannot answer a question quickly, skip it and move on to the next.
 Never waste too much time on a single question.
 This will force you to rush through the exam, risking unnecessary mistakes.
 Mark the booklet when you skip a question (not the answer sheet) so you can quickly find skipped questions.
 Then at the end, go back and answer the questions you skipped.